 - Inmate programs and activities

 To get this kind of information, you must do a driving history search.

 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Was your search online or did you have to call the local courthouse? was the information you recieved correct?
+Was your search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records, and your comments could help other people that are in the same situation.

 Tell Your Story

 On a Federal level, the FBI has their list of the Ten Most Wanted Criminals.
 In Douglas County, the Douglas County Sheriff’s Department has a list of most wanted criminals, too.

 Just the thought of being incarcerated in Douglas County Jail is no fun, you will soon become accustomed to the daily routine.
 You should expect an alarm to wake up at about six in the morning, and next they’ll do roll call.
 After roll call you will have breakfast.
 Following breakfast you will work in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Douglas County Jail, your experiences would be welcomed, if it can help another person to deal with it.